tplisson/ansible-basics/README.md

 See Docker Hub for more info:
 - https://hub.docker.com/r/juniper/pyez-ansible/

-If you need access to Junos devices to test, you can run vsrx or vqfx vagrant images
+If you need access to some Junos devices for lab / testing purposes, you can run vSRX or vQFX vagrant images:

 - vSRX image on Vagrant Cloud:
     - https://app.vagrantup.com/juniper/boxes/ffp-12.1X47-D15.4-packetmode